Introduction: Emerson on Reading

 All this is meant to do two things.
 First, active reading should inspire our own creative efforts.
 Don't just read, write as well; find a voice, have something to say, and learn to say it with some eloquence.
 Remember, genius doesn't merely consume content; it creates.
 Emerson's philosophy demands that we do so on our own terms.
 Everyone has something to say.
 This is far from the aristocratic elitism of the European thinkers.
 On the contrary, it's a refreshingly democratic plea intended for all of us.
 Reading Schopenhauer and Nietzsche, for example, is to wade through the dripping contempt they have for the average person's potential.

 Second, if reading ought to be instrumental and inform our creative approach to life, we must also not forget the simple wisdom of life experience.
 In other words, there's another avenue to replenish our creative juices, which involves putting the books away and directly experiencing what the world has to offer.
-That includes the natural world, which for Emerson represented a sort of pantheistic majesty.
+That includes the natural world, which to Emerson represented a sort of pantheistic majesty.
 The Truth is in nature; our task is to translate its mysterious language for others when they can't themselves.
 That's all of us most of the time.
 Emerson believed that tapping into that unity is one of the most creatively edifying things we can do.

 But he was talking about the social world as well.
 We mustn't cloister ourselves in our libraries and shun human society.
 Wisdom is also found in the community, the church, the club, and conversations with close friends.
 Emerson wanted us to maintain an equilibrium in our lives between acting, experiencing, and intellectual pursuits like reading.
 Done with the right balance, they are like three legs of a stool, each holding the other two up.